Dean's Professor of Biomedical Engineering and Professor of Biomedical Engineering

 - - American Institute of Medical and Biological Engineers Fellow

-- Department Chair, Interim Chair, Department of Biomedical Engineering
+- Interim Chair, Interim co-Chair, Department of Biomedical Engineering

 - Biomedical Engineering